Telefonorosso/l3-netkeys/README.md

 l3-netkeys is a lightweight UDP keyboard and mouse bridge for classic Amiga systems.

 A USB keyboard and mouse are connected to the Raspberry Pi.
-The Pi acts as a network bridge: it reads the local input events and forwards them as compact UDP packets to the Amiga.
+The latter acts as a network bridge: it reads the local input events and forwards them as compact UDP packets to the Amiga.
 The Amiga-side program receives those packets and injects the corresponding events through input.device.

 The intended setup is simple: